 And without the tools to see the opportunities, you won’t have a content strategy that enables you to reach them.

 1. The Content Gap feature:

-Ahrefs spits out a list of keywords which we’re not currently ranking for but that one of our competitors is.
+Ahrefs spits out a list of keywords we’re not currently ranking for, but that one of our competitors is.
 It feels like cheating to export that list and call it keyword research (just don’t forget to remove branded keywords before you export.
 It’ll save you time).